smsimone/fastlane_launcher/README.md

 - `fastlane-launcher.fastlaneCommand`: with this you can specify which command should use to launch the lanes.
 By default it's `fastlane`, but you may use `bundle exec fastlane`

 # Release notes

+# 0.0.7

+- Fixed `private_lane` and `lane` description parsing
+- Added the config to show private lanes in explorer
+- Private lanes will be shown in a custom named group

 # 0.0.5

 - Modified README with some images of how it works

 # 0.0.4

 - Fixed automatic `Fastfile` finding